Johannes Fahrenfort obtained his M.Sc. in psychology at

 a software company delivering software solutions to Fortune 500

 companies.
 Upon return to the Netherlands he obtained a PhD in cognitive neuroscience in the lab of Prof.Dr.
 V.A.F.
 Lamme, working on the neural correlates of conscious and unconscious vision.
-After that he worked as an assistant professor at the Experimental Psychology Division of Utrecht University and currently works at the Cognitive Psychology department of the Vrije Universiteit.
+After that he worked as an assistant professor at the Experimental Psychology Division of Utrecht University and currently works both at the Cognitive Psychology department of the Vrije Universiteit and at the department of Brain and Cognition of the University of Amsterdam.
 Johannes lives in Amsterdam with his wife and three children.